mmilovanovic87/mmilovanovic87.github.io/_posts/2018-12-23-LinearRegression.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/LinearRegression/heatmap.png" alt="Heatmap">

-And we have found 1st Interesting fact: Children category (Number of children covered by health insurance) has the lowest correlation with "charges".
+And we have found 1st interesting fact: Children category (Number of children covered by health insurance) has the lowest correlation with "charges".
 Personally, I thought it would be vice versa.

 * We have three non numerical categories: sex, smoker and region.
 We want to use them too for the prediction purposes.
 So the next step is to convert these variables to numerical dummy variables (label values), by which, each string inside a category will be presented with one label (integer).